 trainer.train()What makes good SFT data

 (1) Diversity — cover the full range of tasks the model should handle.
 (2) Quality over quantity — one human-expert response beats 100 AI-generated ones.
-(3) Correct format — responses should model ideal assistant behaviour (helpful, clear, appropriately concise).
+(3) Correct format — responses should model ideal assistant behavior (helpful, clear, appropriately concise).
 (4) No contamination — test set benchmarks must not appear in training data.

 Catastrophic forgetting